 Best Places to Stay in Megalochori

-Here are the six best hotels and villas from luxury to outstanding value.
+Here are the three best hotels and villas from luxury to outstanding value.